 - Tractor Supply Company

-If you applied for a credit card from any of these companies, the hard inquiry would show as Citicards CBNA on your credit report.
+If you applied for a credit card at any of these retailers, a Citicards CBNA hard inquiry on your credit report is exactly what you’d expect to see.

 How Long Citicards CBNA Stays on Your Credit Report